oliviergimenez/IPMworkshop/README.md

-# Capture-recapture models in JAGS.
+# Capture-recapture models in JAGS

 This repository contains the material (slides, data and R code) I used for a workshop on Integrated Population Models (IPMs) we held online 23